![]() |

 48 Lancasters from 419, 428, 431, and 434 squadrons were ordered to attack the oil refinery at Scholven/Buer.
 The crews were over the target at between 17,000 and 20,000 feet, releasing 540,000 lb of high explosives.
 According to reports, the target was cloud covered but the refinery was seriously damaged along with serious damage to the Hugo coal mines.

-F/O V. Sorrenti, RCAF
+F/O R. McVicar RCAF

 S/Ldr.
 G. Gonyou from 428 squadron was hit by flak, not serious.

 F/Sgt.
-V. Murray from 434 squadron was hit by flak, there were holes in the port wing.
+V. Murray from 434 squadron was hit by flak, there were holes

 6 Halifaxes from 424, 429 and 433 squadrons were ordered on a mining operation to Oslo.
 The crews were over the garden at 2,000 feet, sowing 24@1500 lb mines.
+All the crews returned safely to base.

 149 Halifaxes from 408, 415, 420, 424, 425, 426, 427, 429, 432, and 433 squadrons were ordered to attack the rail yards at Troisdorf.
 The crews were over the target at between 17,000 and 20,500 feet, releasing 1,168,000 lbs of high explosives.
 According to reports, much of the bombing missed the target.

-F/O J. McQuiston from 415 squadron returned early as the hydraulics were u/s.
-They landed safely at Croft.
+F/O J. McQuiston from 415 squadron returned early as the hydraulics

 P/O R. MacMillan from 420 squadron had the hydraulics go u/s on return.